 In case you are unaware (as many party wall surveyors and solicitors are), it is very difficult to authorise work retrospectively under the Act.
-Notice cannot be served after the work has been completed and as the Act is typically invoked by serving notice there cannot generally be a party wall award without notice.
+Notice cannot be served after the work has been completed, and as the Act is typically invoked by serving notice there cannot generally be a party wall award without notice.
 It has been argued that the 1996 Act removed the explicit link between the service of notice and the appointment of surveyors but case law on that point is conflicting and the normal order of things remains notice, appointment of surveyors, award.

-The courts have taken a dim view of building owners that proceed with work without serving notice and go on to cause damage to a neighbour’s property.
-In one noteworthy case, known as Roadrunner Properties Limited v John Dean the judge made it clear that the building owner should not gain advantage by his failure to comply with the statutory requirements.
-In light of this he decided that the burden should be on the building owner to disprove a link between the damage and the work instead of the reverse which would be the normal position at common law.
+It may be encouraging to hear that the courts are taking a dim view of Building Owners who proceed with work without serving notice and go on to cause damage to a neighbour’s property.
+In one noteworthy case, known as Roadrunner Properties Limited v John Dean, the judge made it clear that the Building Owner should not gain advantage by his failure to comply with the statutory requirements.
+In light of this, he decided that the burden should be on the Building Owner to disprove a link between the damage and the work instead of the reverse which would be the normal position at common law.

 Peter Barry Surveyors are recognised experts in the complex area of party wall matters and we routinely advise on all issues arising from the Party Wall Act.
 If you wish to discuss any building works that may be affected by the Act, either as the Building Owner or an Adjoining Owner, please don’t hesitate to contact us for specialist advice and assistance.